SPdowns/map-notes/README.md

 Future versions of this application will include user authorization and authentication so that images/notes will only be accessible by the user that added them

+Annotation functionality has not yet been added.

+Clicking 'delete image' on the image detail page only deletes the image object from the database.
+Does not delete image file from storage.

 ### Support and Contact Information

 Please contact me with any suggestions or questions at dkmerys@gmail.com.
 Thank you for your input!